George Blanda: Chicago Bears

 Blanda was signed by the Chicago Bears for $600 in 1949, an amount owner George Halas demanded back when he made the team.
 Blanda was given a lucrative contract of $6000, as the $600 was just a sign on bonus.
 While primarily used as a quarterback and placekicker, Blanda also saw time on the defensive side of the ball at linebacker.
 It was not until 1953 that Blanda emerged as the Bears' top quarterback, but an injury the following year effectively ended his first-string status.
 For the next four years, he was used mostly in a kicking capacity.
 Later commenting on his testy relationship with Halas, Blanda noted, "he was too cheap to even buy me a kicking shoe."
-Blanda later reflected that by the 1950s the pro game had moved beyond Halas, who seemed to lack the interest he had earlier.
+Blanda later reflected that by the 1950s the professional game had moved beyond Halas, who seemed to lack the interest he had earlier.